intermine/im-docs/docs/database/data-sources/custom/index.rst

 There are three parts to creating a new source:

 1. Create a directory for your data sources, e.g. `flymine-bio-sources`
-2. Write a data parser (not required for OBO or GFF sources)
+2. Write a data parser
-3. Configure the mine to use this source (make an entry in your `project.xml`)
+3. Configure the mine to use this new source

 To get started, create a directory to put all of your data sources in.
 You only need to that once.
 Then follow the instructions below and run the script to create your data source.
-If necessary, use the APIs provided to write code to parse your data file and load into the InterMine database.
+If necessary, use the APIs provided to write code to parse your data file.
 Finally, add your new data source to your project XML file.

 1. Create bio-sources directory
 ----------------------------------